AgileRL/AgileRL/docs/tutorials/llm_finetuning/grpo_hpo.rst

     use_cpu: false

-Using a custom training loop
+Using a Custom Training Loop
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If we wanted to have more control over the training process, it is also possible to write our own custom
 training loops to train our agents.
 The training loop below can be used alternatively to the above ``finetune_llm``